-FIELD DESCRIPTION EXAMPLE Primary DNS Server Secondary DNS Server Enter the IP addresses of the DNS servers.
-The DNS servers are passed to the DHCP clients along with the IP address and the subnet mask.
-If Relay is selected in the DHCP field above then enter the IP address of the actual remote DHCP server here.
+FIELD DESCRIPTION EXAMPLE If Relay is selected in the DHCP field above then enter the IP address of the actual remote DHCP server here.

 Follow the instructions in the following table to configure TCP/IP parameters for the Ethernet port.